Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 18. Inside container powershell of Web-1 VM **new SSH key- Third** `ssh-keygen` and `cat .ssh/id_rsa.pub `, copy this key and then update it on Azure, afterwards you can test it with `ping ipaddress`

+- **SSH key summary** so far
+- SSH key on your computer
+- SSH key in the Jump-box
+- SSH key in VM2-

+19. Exit the SSH session `exit`

+20. Go to the Jump-box again using SSH.
+Now Configure the ansible, in particular the **host file** and the `nano /etc/ansible/hosts` and the **ansible.cfg**file to assign a username `nano etc/ansible/ansible.cfg` in the same way as outlined above in point 9 (configuring Ansible(Provisioner))

+21. Now that the Ansible is configured in Jump-Box for automation.
+I will create a YAML file for automation.
+See point

+22. You can run the YAML file in the cotainer by typing `ansible-playbook /etc/ansible/pentest.yml` Then it can perform scheduled tasks like installing doker, and other containers like dva(dam vulnerable app) and then `curl localhost/setup.php` to test the connection.